harvard-dce/mh-opsworks/README.md

 networking on aws.
 Opsworks ubuntu 14.04 instances have enhanced networking enabled, but unfortunately use a driver too old to get full networking speed.

-The `mh-opsworks-recipes::enable-enhanced-networking` recipe patches and installs the correct driver.
+The `oc-opsworks-recipes::enable-enhanced-networking` recipe patches and installs the correct driver.
 This doubles multithreaded / multiprocess IO from around 5Gbps to 10Gbps and seems to have no deterimental effect on single threaded IO.